tediyankov/narr-ai/README.md

 ---

 This work is being prepared for publication, with the following working title:

-"abc"
+_NarrAI: Leveraging NLP, LLMs and Network Community Detection for Enhanced Narrative Extraction in the UK Migration Debate_

+For any questions, contact Tedi Yankov at teodor.yankov@outlook.com.